-Some subjects specify achieving in a particular achievement standard, or even a specified grade in a particular standard.
+Some subjects specify achieving in a particular achievement standard.
 Where an inappropriate choice has been made, the whānau teacher or dean will discuss this with the student.

 Entry to Level 3 subjects

 The level of difficulty of Level 3 subjects requires a certain level of achievement in NCEA Level 2.
 As a result, most Level 3 courses have pre-requisites.